-In the present study, S-enantiomer of 19-HETE selectively decreased the protein expression level of 15-LOX in human cardiomyocytes, whereas 5-LOX, 12-LOX, and COX-2 protein expression was decreased by both enantiomers in RL-14x and H9c2 cells.
-To the best of our knowledge, this is the first study to reveal how 19(R)-HETE and 19(S)-HETE modulate P450, LOXs, and COX-2 enzymes in cardiac cells.
-The ability of 19(S)-HETE to inhibit CYP1B1, LOXs, and COX-2 pathways and their associated proinflammatory metabolites is of significant benefit in designing novel therapeutic modalities for cardiac hypertrophy.
+In the current study, S-enantiomer of 19-HETE selectively decreased the protein expression level of 15-LOX in human cardiomyocytes while 5-LOX, 12-LOX and COX-2 protein expression was decreased by both enantiomers in RL-14 and H9c2 cells.
+To the best of our knowledge, this is the first study to reveal how 19(R)-HETE and 19(S)-HETE modulate CYP, LOXs and COX-2 enzymes in cardiac cells.
+The ability of 19(S)-HETE to inhibit CYP1B1, LOXs and COX-2 pathways and their associated pro-inflammatory metabolites is of significant benefit in the process of designing novel therapeutic modalities for cardiac hypertrophy.

 In the present study, both enantiomers of 19-HETE protected against Ang II-induced cellular hypertrophy as evidenced by a substantial decrease in β -MHC/ α -MHC ratio and ANP mRNA expression, in RL-14 and H9c2 cells.
-The protective effect of each enantiomer of 19-HETE against cellular hypertrophy has never been reported before; however, we have previously demonstrated that a racemic mixture of 19-HETE protected against Ang II-induced cardiac hypertrophy (Elkhatali et al., 2015).
+The protective effect of each enantiomer of 19-HETE against cellular hypertrophy has never been reported before, however we have previously demonstrated that racemic mixture of 19-HETE protected against Ang II-induced cardiac hypertrophy (Elkhatali et al., 2015).

-In the present study, both enantiomers of 19-HETE inhibited Ang II-mediated increase of both IL-6 and IL-8 compared with the control group, with preferential effect of the S-enantiomer.
+In the current study, both enantiomers of 19-HETE inhibited Ang II-mediated increase of both IL-6 and IL-8 compared to the control group with preferential effect of the S-enantiomer.
 Interleukins are group of cytokines that have a central role in pathogenesis of cardiac hypertrophy.
-IL-6 and IL-8 are considered the main hypertrophic cytokines that mediate their effects through Janus kinase/signal transducers and activators of transcription, MAPK, and PI3K pathways (Rohini et al., 2010).
-IL-8 was significantly higher in the thoracic aorta of spontaneously hypertensive rats compared with normotensive rats.
+IL-6 and IL-8 are considered as the main hypertrophic cytokines which mediate their effects through JAK/STAT, MAPK and PI3K pathways (Rohini et al., 2010).
+IL-8 was significantly higher in the thoracic aorta of spontaneously hypertensive rats (SHRs) compared to normotensive rats.
 This finding suggests that IL-8 plays an important role in the pathogenesis of hypertension and cardiac hypertrophy (Apostolakis et al., 2009).
 Treatment of hypertensive rats with reparixin, an IL-8 receptor inhibitor, caused a significant reduction in blood pressure (Martynowicz et al., 2014).

-In summary, our data demonstrate that both enantiomers of 19-HETE protected against Ang II-induced cardiac hypertrophy by decreasing the level of midchain HETEs, inhibiting the catalytic activity of CYP1B1, decreasing the protein expression level of LOX and COX-2 enzymes, and decreasing the mRNA expression level of proinflammatory markers IL-6 and IL-8.
-It is noteworthy that the S-enantiomer demonstrated more protection than the R-enantiomer, reflected in its ability to decrease the level of 5-HETE, decrease the protein expression of 15-LOX, increase the protein expression level of CYP4F2 and CYP4F11, and exert preferential effect on IL-6 and IL-8 compared with the R-enantiomer.
+In summary, our data demonstrated that both enantiomers of 19-HETE protected against Ang IIinduced cardiac hypertrophy via decreasing the level of mid-chain HETEs, inhibiting the catalytic activity of CYP1B1, decreasing the protein expression level of LOX and COX-2 enzymes and decreasing the mRNA expression level of pro-inflammatory markers IL-6 and IL-8.
+It is noteworthy that the S-enantiomer demonstrated more protection than the R-enantiomer reflected by its ability to decrease the level of 5-HETE, decrease the protein expression of 15-LOX, increase the protein expression level of CYP4F2 and CYP4F11 and its preferential effect on IL-6 and IL-8 compared to the R-enantiomer.